-The agency certifies that legal counsel has reviewed the proposal and found it to be within the state agency's legal authority to adopt.
+The agency certifies that legal counsel has reviewed the adoption and found it to be a valid exercise of the agency's legal authority.

-Earliest possible date of adoption: October 27, 2024 For further information, please call: (512) 305-7030
+Scott Freshour General Counsel Texas Medical Board Effective date: January 9, 2025 Proposal publication date: September 27, 2024 For further information, please call: (512) 305-7030

-The new rules are proposed under the authority of the Texas Occupations Code Annotated, §603.151, which provides authority for the Board to recommend and adopt rules and bylaws as necessary to: govern its own proceedings; perform its duties; regulate the practice of medicine; and enforce this subtitle; and establish rules related to licensure and registration of the license.
-The new rules are also proposed under the authority of §153.0015(a); and in accordance with the requirements of Texas Government Code, §2001.039, which requires a state agency to review and consider its rules for readoption, readoption with amendments, or repeal every four years.
-No other statutes, articles or codes are affected by this proposal.
+The new rules are adopted under the authority of the Texas Occupations Code, §153.001, which provides authority for the Board to recommend and adopt rules and bylaws as necessary to: govern its own proceedings, perform its duties, regulate the practice of medicine, and enforce Subtitle B of Title 3 of the Texas Occupations Code.
+The new rules are adopted in accordance with the requirements of Chapter 603, Texas Occupations Code, concerning Perfusionists.
+The new rules are also adopted in accordance with the requirements of Texas Government Code, §2001.039, which requires a state agency to review and consider its rules for readoption, readoption with amendments, or repeal every four years.
+No other statutes, articles or codes are affected by this adoption.